MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 * `bodyPart.getPosition(Space.Local)` is the same as `bodyPart.localPosition.get()`.

 !!! tip Getting a body part's local *right* vector.
-    Unlike for entities, there is no builtin `right` property to get the [local position x-axis](#local-transforms) direction.
+    Unlike for entities, there is no built-in `right` property to get the [local position x-axis](#local-transforms) direction.
 You can compute it yourself with:
     ```ts
     const torso = player.torso.get()
     const torsoUp = torso.up.get()